|

 for the 2006 meeting was Chief Darrel Stephens of the

-represented Charlotte-Douglas Airport, the Charlotte and North Carolina Departments
+represented Charlotte-Douglas Airport, the Charlotte and North Carolina Department

 of Transportation, the Charlotte-Mecklenburg Public Library and the